 Retired military and law enforcement tend to clean their guns after every shooting session.
 Because of their training, they feel that a clean gun prevents malfunctions.
 One retired police officer told me, “Clean them as if your life depends on it.”
 This is somewhat true.
 Dirty semi-automatic guns tend to fail-to-fire (FTF) and failure-to-feed (FTF) more often than when the gun is clean.

 A gunsmith told me his gun cleaning routine depends on the gun.
 After every use, he cleans his precision rifle.
 However, he rarely cleans his .22s.
-Copper build-up inside a gun’s barrel can effect the bullets velocity by slowing it down.
+Copper build-up inside a gun’s barrel can affect the bullet’s velocity by slowing it down.
 Further, barrel fouling also affects the barrel’s rifling.
-Shooting a dirty precision rifle can greatly effect the gun’s accuracy.
+Shooting a dirty precision rifle can greatly affect the gun’s accuracy.

 How often do you clean your guns?
+What gun cleaning supplies do you like to use?
 Tell us in the comment section.